Calculating Spa and Hot Tub Total Alkalinity

 Please download the relevant Total Alkalinity chart below to determine what adjustments you should make to your water.

-2. Use an test strip and read Alkalinity of your swimspa/spa water.
+- Use a test strip and read Alkalinity of your swimspa/spa water.

 The optimal level for Total Alkalinity in your spa is generally regarded as being 80ppm to 150ppm, although the advice you receive from your dealer may be specific to your spa make and model.
 Use a total alkalinity or pH increaser chemical to adjust the TA, a little at a time, using the charts above to help you find the right amount to use based on your spa size and adjustment requirements.